swsheets/ansible-swsheets/README.md

 5. Run through the steps in docs/initial_setup.md (Sorry, I haven't bothered to put that initial setup in Ansible yet!)
 6. Run `script/provision`
 7. When you want to deploy, run `script/deploy`

+## License

+All work within this repo is released under a [Creative Commons Attribution-NonCommercial 3.0 United States](https://creativecommons.org/licenses/by-nc/3.0/us/) license.
+Essentially you are welcome to do what you like with this as long as you provide attribution and don’t charge for it.